-Lead executing agencies: Benin: Ministère du Cadre de Vie et du Développement Durable (Ministry of Environment and Sustainable Development); Burkina Faso: Ministère de l’Environnement, de l’Économie verte et du Changement climatique (Ministry of Environment, Green Economy and Climate Change); Niger: Ministère de l'Environnement et du Développement Durable (Ministry of Environment and Sustainable Development)
+Lead Executing agency: Benin: Ministère du Cadre de Vie et du Développement Durable (Ministry of Environment and Sustainable Development); Burkina Faso: Ministère de l’Environnement, de l’Économie verte et du Changement climatique (Ministry of Environment, Green Economy and Climate Change); Niger: Ministère de l'Environnement et du Développement Du-rable (Ministry of Environment and Sustainable Development)

-Named after the w-shaped meander of the Niger River, W Regional Park straddles the borders of Benin, Burkina Faso and Niger and is the first transboundary biosphere reserve in Africa.
-Together with the Pendjari biosphere reserve in Benin and the Arly nature reserve in Burkina Faso, these three areas constitute the WAP region.
-Covering over 30,000 square kilometres, the WAP complex is the largest contiguous savannah conservation area in West Africa.
-As it is home to a significant wildlife population and encompasses a relatively intact and diverse savannah that includes wetlands rich in species, protecting this nature reserve is of global interest.
-UNESCO has already designated W National Park of Niger as a World Heritage Site.
+The W National Park is named after a w-shaped course of the River Niger.
+It straddles the borders of Benin, Burkina Faso and Niger and is the first transboundary biosphere reserve in Africa.
+Together with the adjacent Pendjari biosphere reserve in Benin and the Arly nature reserve in Burkina Faso, it constitutes the WAP region.
+Covering over 30,000 square kilometres, the overall complex is the largest contiguous savannah conservation area in West Africa.
+It has been a UNESCO World Heritage Site since 2017.
+It is home to significant populations of rare wild animal species, some of which are endangered.
+The relatively intact and diverse savannah that includes wetlands rich in species is unique in its size.

-However, internationally organised poaching activities along with poorly regulated cross-border transhumance are two factors increasingly placing the region’s unique biodiversity at risk.
-These threats are a consequence of weakness in the current system of protection.
-On their own, the governments of Benin, Burkina Faso and Niger are not yet able to handle the complex tasks of transboundary management in the region.
+However, poaching activities, some of which are internationally organised, along with poorly regulated cross-border transhumance are two factors increasingly placing the region’s unique biodiversity at risk.
+The land required by a constantly growing local population puts additional pressure on the protected areas.
+The park management teams, which have been rather weak up to now, are unable to do much to combat illegal use, and the governments of Benin, Burkina Faso and Niger are not yet able to handle the complex tasks of transboundary management in the entire region on their own.

-The project provides support to the partner ministries in these three countries with the aim of improving the conditions needed to ensure sustainable nature reserve management in the WAP region.
-The cooperation focuses on joint efforts to raise the international profile of the region as a recognised biosphere reserve, to mobilise funds, and to test new technologies and methods for combating poaching and monitoring the environment.
+The project supports the partner ministries in the three countries with the aim of improving protection and environmentally sustainable management in the WAP region.
+The cooperation focuses on joint efforts to raise the international profile of the World Heritage Site, mobilise funds and introduce modern nature reserve management – in the process incorporating new technologies and methods for combating poaching and monitoring the environment.

-The three partner countries also seek to further optimise and formalise joint management systems for the regional park, which are already partially in place.
-The project team actively involves the people living in the vicinity of the park in the work being carried out and the decisions being made.
-The local population thus participates in the management of the reserve and stands to benefit economically.
-In addition to protecting biodiversity, the project thereby helps to alleviate poverty in the region.
+Moreover, the three countries seek to further optimise and formalise joint management systems for the five national parks, which are already partially in place.
+The project team and partners actively involve the people living in the vicinity of the parks in their work and decision-making.
+The local population thus participates in the management of the protected areas and stands to benefit economically.
+In addition to protecting biodiversity, the project thereby helps to alleviate poverty in the vicinity of the protected areas.